A new promising family of small molecules regulating the PD-L1/PD-1 signaling pathway

 hPD-1

-The hPD-1 mouse enables the in vivo efficacy assessment and profiling of immuno-oncology agents targeting the human immune checkpoint PD-1 in fully immunocompetent mice.
+The hPD-1 mouse enables the in vivo efficacy assessment and profiling of compounds targeting the human immune checkpoint PD-1 in fully immunocompetent mice

 MC38-hPD-L1-LZ